 Why yes we did!
-We created BigTree over eight years ago, inspired to provide our clients with more intuitive and powerful content management tools.
-In 2012, we released BigTree as an open source product, so that the world could enjoy it, and participate in its growth.
+We created BigTree many years ago, and in 2012 we released BigTree as an open source product.
+We wanted to ensure the world could enjoy using BigTree, and participate in its growth.
 While our team is still very invested in BigTree's continuous development, we are thrilled to see other agencies and individual developers make amazing things with BigTree.
 If you'd like to learn more about it, and how you can work with it, please get in touch!

 What are the key ingredients to a successful project?

 First, we have to understand what "success" means to our clients.
 For some, it is a very tangible set of outcomes.
 For others, it's less clear but no less critical.
 At the beginning of every project and client engagement, we identify and clarify what we call, "Metrics for Success".
 Basically - how will we be able to say the project was successful after completion and launch?
 How will we know the investment of time, money and energy was worth it?
 We won't start a project until we all agree on what these metrics are.
 Then we work on the plan to achieve them.
 The best part of our work is when we get to evaluate the metrics and anecdotal evidence post-launch, and see the success!

 How do you keep your creative approach contemporary?